MADCloud-BE/.github/profile/README.md

 **MADCloud** has the following features: PluginAPI, Auto Software Update, Tasks and much more.
 And now the best one - Anything could maybe get added to MADCloud.
 You just have to open a [Issue](https://github.com/MADCloud-BE/MADCloud/issues).

-Join ur [Discord](https://discord.gg/gnFzxP9Rck) to get informated about the newest updates early.
+Join our [Discord](https://discord.gg/gnFzxP9Rck) to get informated about the newest updates early.

 Enjoy the cloud and the fully scope of the features.